vaishnavi3001/jira-project/README.md

 # Jira-Clone
 Software Project Management Tool plays a pivotal role in the lifecycle and success of any Software Project.
-This project by us stirves to address that issue.
+This project by us strives to address that issue.
 This project aims to provide a clean UI with minimalistic but most important features of a project management tool.

 ## Project Group Members